 University of Nicosia and Intercollege graduates wishing to apply for a second degree at UNIC are eligible for a 10% scholarship for the entire duration of the programme.

 Families with two or more siblings studying at the University during the same semester are eligible for a 10% scholarship for each child.

 On-Campus Work-Study Programme

 A limited number of part-time, on-campus internships are available to students who have demonstrated exceptional potential in extra-curricular activities and academic performance.
 Students are compensated in the form of tuition scholarship.
 Available internships are announced at the beginning of every semester and details are posted on the main board of the University and the student intranet.

 Early Payment Discount

 All EU students (i.e. those that do not require a student visa) who pre-pay the full amount of their semester tuition and fees by the last day of the Add/Drop period (i.e. 2 weeks after classes commence for normal semesters and 1 week for Summer session), are entitled to an early payment discount of 4%.
-The discount is calculated on the net tuition (i.e. after the deduction of any other scholarship they may have).
+The discount is calculated on the net tuition (i.e. after the deduction of any scholarship if applicable).

 Terms and conditions

 - The applicants for a Scholarship/Financial Aid must have submitted an Application for Admission to a programme, with full-time status, and must comply with the acceptance criteria of that programme.

 - The Financial Aid application must be accompanied by all required supporting documentation (e.g. annual income, number of dependents in family, etc.)